706f6c6c7578/Argon2id-CLI/README.md

 # Argon2id-CLI
-CLI version of my Argon2id program.
+CLI version of my Argon2id program, with an additional -l parameter, for key length.